-The Global Center at 7 Mellen Street is a meeting place for our community of global scholars to share ideas, expertise, and enthusiasm for scholarship that transcends national and intellectual borders.
+The Global Education Center at 7 Mellen Street is a meeting place for our community of global scholars to share ideas, expertise, and enthusiasm for scholarship that transcend national and intellectual borders.

-The Global Center at Lesley supports initiatives to cultivate a community of global scholars with the
+Lesley's Global Education Center (GEC) supports initiatives to cultivate a community of global scholars with the

 skills and understanding to be compassionate and engaged world citizens as well